DigitalWoven/utstamp-cli/README.md

 ### Usage instructions:

-utstamp.py:
-Stamps a file or directory.
+The main script is utstamp.py.
 Run with `./utstamp.py [options]`.
 To see help, run `./utstamp.py -h`.

 There are two subcommands supported by the utstamp.py script, stamp and submit.

-Running `./utstamp.py stamp -h FILE` will stamp the given file, and running `./utstamp.py stamp -r DIRECTORY` will stamp all files in the directory.
+Running `./utstamp.py stamp FILE` will stamp the given file, and running `./utstamp.py stamp -r DIRECTORY` will stamp all files in the directory.
 For additional options, view help with `./ustamp.py stamp -h`.